 African art > African Dolls > Mossi doll

-The use of dolls by young African women is not exclusively within the initiatory context.
-When menstruation occurs, the young girl is considered a potential mother.
-In many ethnic groups, the search for fertility is then done through intitiatic rites.
-Wooden figures are then carved, some reflecting both genders, often dressed in beads and clothing.
-During the period of seclusion, the doll, who becomes a child who asks to be fed, washed and anointed on a daily basis, becomes the only companion of the young girl.
-After the initiation, they will be carried on the women's backs, or attached to their necks.
+Among many ethnic groups, initiation rites accompany the desire for a child.
+Wooden figures are then carved, some reflecting both genders, in many cases clothed in beads and clothes.
+During the period of confinement, the doll, which becomes a child who asks to be fed, washed and anointed on a daily basis, becomes the girl's only companion.
+After the initiation, they will be carried on the women's backs, or tied around their necks.

-The wooden dolls ( biiga ), carved in their free time by the blacksmiths of Burkina Faso, are offered to the girls, as to the boys, by their parents.
-The Mossi the more affluent get plastic dolls.
-If the girl does not give birth, a larger doll is carved to treat her as a real newborn.
-The doll will not be abandoned after the birth of the child, the mother will continue to take care of it.
-If the birth did not take place, the doll will be offered as an educational toy to a child ( Elisabeth L.Cameron )
+The wooden dolls (biiga), carved in their free time by the blacksmiths of Burkina Faso, are offered to girls, as to boys, by their parents.
+The wealthiest Mossi buy plastic dolls.
+If the young girl does not give birth, a larger doll is sculpted, such as this example, to treat her like a real newborn.
+The doll will not be abandoned after the child is born, the mother will continue to take care of it.
+If the birth did not take place, the doll will be offered as an educational toy to a child.
+(Elisabeth L.Cameron)